Edgar Allan Poe (1809 –1849)

 Edgar Allan Poe was an American writer, editor, and literary critic.
 He is best known for his poetry and short stories, particularly his tales of mystery and suspense.
 He is generally considered the inventor of detective fiction.

 Poe’s work as an editor, a poet, and a critic had a profound impact on American and international literature.
-In addition to his detective stories he is one of the originators of horror and science fiction.
+In addition to his detective stories, he is one of the originators of horror and science fiction.
 He is often credited as the architect of the modern short story.
 He also focused on the effect of style and structure in a literary work: as such, he has been seen.
 French Symbolists such as Mallarmé and Rimbaud claimed him as their literary model.
 Baudelaire translated is works into French.
-Today, Poe is regarded as one of the first American writers to become a major figure in world literature.
+Today, Poe is regarded as one of the first American writers to become a major figure in world literature, and there are many well-known Edgar Allan Poe quotes.
 He was unusual in that he strived to earn his living through writing alone, which resulted in a life of financial hardship and near poverty.

 The work that catapulted Poe onto the New York literary scene in January 1845 was The Raven, a poem that was immediately copied, parodied, and anthologized.
 He is now one of the most widely read American writers of the 19th century.
 His appeal extends from young readers who enjoy being terrified by the macabre tales of mystery and imagination, such as The Tell-Tale Heart, to literary critics who appreciate his pioneering analysis in The Philosophy of Composition of how poetry creates its effect on the reader.
 Poe’s poems, notably The Raven and The Bells, are among the most memorable in the English language, and his stories, among them The Pit and the Pendulum and The Masque of the Red Death, still terrify readers.
 Poe lives on, not only in American culture but European as well, in drama, film and television, and music.